-This article first appeared in the CHRISTIAN RESEARCH JOURNAL, Summer (1996).
-The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL, go to: http://www.equip.org/christian-research-journal/
+This article first appeared in the Viewpoint column of the Christian Research Journal, Summer (1996).
+For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org/christian-research-journal/

 Consider the fundamental question of truth.
 The Bible teaches that God has revealed His word in Scripture, which means humans have access to a truth that applies to all people in all times — a truth that transcends our own limited and mistaken perceptions.
 In short, an absolute truth.

 But a common view today is that truth is relative, changing with the person and the situation.
 In his annual survey, pollster George Barna asks a random sampling of adults whether they agree with the statement, “There is no such thing as absolute truth; two people could define truth in totally conflicting ways, but both could still be correct.”
 In 1991, 67 percent of Americans agreed with the statement.
 By 1994, the number had climbed to 72 percent.

 But the real surprise was the response by believers.
 In 1991, more than half (52 percent) of born-again Christians sided with the secular culture in rejecting absolute truth.
 In 1994, it was even higher (62 percent).
 The percentage who reject absolute truth is growing faster among Christians than among our secular neighbors.
 Clearly, believers cannot present a credible defense of biblical truth when more than half don’t even believe in real truth.